phoenixframework/phoenix/guides/components.md

 </table>
 ```

-Did you notice the use of `<%= %>` versus `<% %>` above?
-All expressions that output something to the template **must** use the equals sign (`=`).
-If this is not included the code will still be executed but nothing will be inserted into the template.

 HEEx also comes with handy HTML extensions we will learn next.

 ### HTML extensions

-Besides allowing interpolation of Elixir expressions via `<%= %>`, `.heex` templates come with HTML-aware extensions.
+Besides allowing interpolation of Elixir expressions, `.heex` templates come with HTML-aware extensions.
 For example, let's see what happens if you try to interpolate a value with "<" or ">" in it, which would lead to HTML injection:

 ```heex
 {"<b>Bold?</b>"}